 Now you have those three qualities you need to put a well-trained soldier in charge of it of course or it all goes tits up.

 The British SAS have their “killing house.”
 Here is where they practice often with live rounds.
 This ensures the training is realistic.

 What About Noise if Special Forces Are Undercover?

 No worries here.
 The MP5SD is fitted with an integrated suppressor.
 When you want to play the ninja card and take out some sentries this weapon does the job to a high standard.

 Short bursts of fire are more than enough to take down the enemy.

 This video shows what it can do at short-range.

 Do All SF Units Use The MP5?

-No. Most of the special forces units are trained to use this weapon though.
-Terrorists have an increased supply of body armour nowadays and so the stopping power of the MP5 has been brought in to question in recent years.
+No. Most of the special forces units train to use this weapon though.
+Terrorists can also use body armour and the stopping power of the MP5 has been brought in to question in recent years.

 The M4A1 is a more popular choice to help take down a more stubborn enemy.
 They all get taken down in the end though.
-Saying that with its versatile models that can cover most situations, the MP5 is still a popular choice.
+With its versatile models that cover most situations, the MP5 is a popular choice.